gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.19/index.md

 One thing to note is that every page that need to add some tags to document head needs to export or re-export a Head function.
 You may only do a re-export if the new page needs to have same tags as the previous.

-One important difference between Gatsby Head API and solutions like `react-helmet` is that (at the moment) you loose the ability to define global defaults (e.g. in a layout component) and have them automatically applied everywhere.
+One important difference between Gatsby Head API and solutions like `react-helmet` is that (at the moment) you lose the ability to define global defaults (e.g. in a layout component) and have them automatically applied everywhere.
 With Gatsby Head API your pages have to export a `Head` function to define meta tags for this specific page.
 To help with that you can use an SEO component or re-export the `Head` function from somewhere else:

 ```jsx:title=src/pages/index.jsx
 import * as React from "react"